thiagosanches/awscraper/README.md

 ```

 ## How it works?
-On **every** execution, scrapers will always perform the operation that you developed them to do.
-Mappers will receive the data, perform some transformation and pass the objects to Ingestors.
+On **every** execution, **Scrapers** will always perform the operation that you developed them to do. **Mappers** will receive the data, perform some transformation and pass the objects to Ingestors.

-Ingestor will the responsible to know how to write the data into the database.
-Right now, to handle items that were removed from the Cloud (AWS for now) we are saving everything into a temporary table to perform a `NOT IN` operation on SQLite.
-If something that is not there on the AWS's list anymore, is marked as `DELETED` on the database.
+**Ingestors** are the responsible to know how to write the data into the database.
+Right now, to handle items that were removed from the Cloud (AWS for now) we are saving everything into a temporary table to perform a `NOT IN` operation on SQLite against the existing data.
+If something that is not there on the AWS's list anymore, they are marked as `DELETED` on the database (resources table).

 **We'll might have some performance issues in the future, so need to keep the eyes on this topic here.**